9. Database access

 </configuration>

-- Lines 3–5: The plural <connectionStrings> tag defines connection strings to databases.
-A connection string takes the form "parameter1=value1;parameter2=value2;...".
-It specifies all the parameters required to establish a connection with a specific database.
-These connection strings vary by DBMS.
-The website [http://www.connectionstrings.com/] provides the formats for the major DBMSs.
+- lines 3-5: the < tagconnectionStrings> defines database connection strings.
+A connection string has the form "parameter1=value1;parameter2=value2;...".
+It defines all the parameters required to establish a connection with a particular database.
+These connection strings change with each SGBD.
+The [http://www.connectionstrings.com/] gives the shape of these for the main SGBD.

-- Line 4: defines a specific connection string, in this case for the SQL Server Compact database dbarticles.sdf that we created earlier:
+- line 4: defines a specific connection string, ici for the SQL Server Compact database dbarticles.sdf that we created earlier:

 - name = name of the connection string.
 It is via this name that a connection string is retrieved by the C# program

-- Password: the database password.
-This parameter is omitted if there is no password.
+- Password : base password.
+This parameter is absent if there is no password.

 The C# code to retrieve the previous connection string is as follows: